pandas-dev/pandas/doc/source/ecosystem.rst

 {{ header }}

 ****************
-pandas ecosystem
+Pandas ecosystem
 ****************

-Increasingly, packages are being built on top of pandas to address specific needs in data preparation, analysis and visualization.
+Increasingly, packages are being built on top of Pandas to address specific needs in data preparation, analysis and visualization.
-This is encouraging because it means pandas is not only helping users to handle their data tasks but also that it provides a better starting point for developers to build powerful and more focused data tools.
+This is encouraging because it means Pandas is not only helping users to handle their data tasks but also that it provides a better starting point for developers to build powerful and more focused data tools.
-The creation of libraries that complement pandas' functionality also allows pandas development to remain focused around it's original requirements.
+The creation of libraries that complement Pandas' functionality also allows Pandas development to remain focused around it's original requirements.

-This is an inexhaustive list of projects that build on pandas in order to provide tools in the PyData space.
-For a list of projects that depend on pandas, see the
+This is an inexhaustive list of projects that build on Pandas in order to provide tools in the PyData space.
+For a list of projects that depend on Pandas, see the
-`libraries.io usage page for pandas <https://libraries.io/pypi/pandas/usage>`_
+`libraries.io usage page for Pandas <https://libraries.io/pypi/Pandas/usage>`_
-or `search pypi for pandas <https://pypi.org/search/?q=pandas>`_.
+or `search pypi for pandas <https://pypi.org/search/?q=Pandas>`_.

 We'd like to make it easier for users to find these projects, if you know of other substantial projects that you feel should be on this list, please let us know.